Controlled Vocabulary

 Answer: Each version of the CVKC is designed to provide the maximum effectiveness with that particular application.
 The format for several of the versions is very similar, but not identical.
 Some may only differ in the type of encoding used for the text file format, which often is not that critical.

-If your goal is to deliver roughly the same keywords regardless of whether you are using Bridge or Photo Mechanic, it is possible to exchange copies of the same file.
-However, do note that you will be giving up some level of efficiency in Photo Mechanic (It is possible to share the same catalog between Lightroom and Photo Mechanic more easily as they share the same underlying CVKC format).
+If your goal is to deliver roughly the same keywords regardless of whether you are using Bridge or Lightroom or Photo Mechanic, it is possible to exchange copies of the same file.
+However, do note that you will be giving up some level of efficiency in Lightroom or Photo Mechanic (It is possible to share the same catalog between Lightroom and Photo Mechanic more easily as they share the same underlying CVKC format).

-The Bridge version only uses the "Excluded Category Headers" and all the terms that are marked as Synonyms in other versions (such as the one for Photo Mechanic) are simply included within the list of terms.
+The Bridge version only uses the "Excluded Category Headers" and all the terms that are marked as Synonyms in other versions (such as the one for Photo Mechanic or Lightroom) are simply included within the list of terms.
 However, since these don't have the curly brackets {} signifying them as synonyms, the terms are simply set at a level below the one which they modify.
 In other words, the synonym terms are still included, but they are not marked as such and it will simply take more clicks to apply them while you are keywording.
-Just a word of forewarning; while it is possible to import a version containing synonyms (Such as the Photo Mechanic version) the terms marked with the curly brackets as synonyms will simply be discarded as they are read into the Bridge keywording facility.
+Just a word of forewarning; while it is possible to import a version containing synonyms (Such as the versions for Photo Mechanic or Lightroom) the terms marked with the curly brackets as synonyms will simply be discarded as they are read into the Bridge keywording facility.

 If you do import the Bridge Version into Photo Mechanic, you'll need to make sure that you use the option to apply the path, rather than just the keyword at the end of the path when keywording with Photo Mechanic.
 You will also need to make sure that you include any terms that might be synonyms at the level below the term you selected, though this process would be the same as you would do with Bridge.